Income Tax Filing 2026: A Step-by-Step Guide to This Year’s Tax Season

 Tip: We like the Singpass mobile app for its convenience.
 The Singpass mobile app is much easier than trying to remember or password or jumping through all the 2FA hoops (yes, we’ve been there).

 Once you’ve set up the app, just follow the onscreen instructions on the IRAS myTaxPortal to quickly enter the system.
 This usually means scanning the QR code if you’re doing your e-Filing via your computer (we prefer this, the screen is larger).
-It’s slightly different via your mobile phone (you’ll be clicking instead).
+It’s slightly different via your mobile phone.

 Back to top